oracle/oci-ansible-modules/docs/modules/oci_image_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                                                         <div>Whether instances launched with this image can be used to create new images.
-For example, you cannot create an image of an Oracle Database instance.
-Example: `true`</div>
+For example, you cannot create an image of an Oracle Database instance.</div>
+                                                    <div>Example: `true`</div>
                                                                 <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>